Bodigrim/bitvec/README.md

 does not matter and get tempted to run it in several parallel threads.
 In this case it is vital to switch from `Data.Bit` to `Data.Bit.ThreadSafe`, because the former is thread-unsafe with regards to writes.
-There is a moderate performance penalty (up to 20%) for using the thread-safe interface.
+There is a moderate performance penalty (usually 10-20%) for using the thread-safe interface.

 ## Sets